 - The tour is accessible for anyone and involves about four blocks of walking total, maybe a bit more depending on where you parked your car.

-Tickets are $6 per child ages 5 to 15, and $12 for adults.
+Tickets are $6 per child ages 5 to 15, and $12 for adults for the Ruffians & Scoundrels tour and $8/child and $16/adult for the Murder & Mayhem tour.
 Kids 4 and under are free.
 Tickets will be collected at the start of the tour, either by presenting a printed ticket or a digital ticket from your phone.
-Children four and under are free, but please keep in mind the length of the tour.
+Children four and under are free, but please keep in mind the length of the tour and that smaller kids may not be able to hold their attention for that long.

 Don’t Skip the Amazing Greer Heritage Museum!